Laserbean/UnInventory/README.md

        `public class SlotViewHotBarComponent : SlotViewComponent`
   - Select prefab in Inventory Creator when creating Inventory.
+- IDK about this.
+Still going through everything.
+But I added a 'SlotNewInputComponent' script that works with the new input system
 - You can add your `InputComponent` (Optional) to implement your own way of interacting with inventory.
 Use the `Hand` class to do this in its code.

   ```csharp